guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/15_Authentication_and_Authorization/01_OAuth/README.md

 Authorization: Bearer abc...
 ```

-** 2) MAC:** A cryptographic Message Authentication Code (MAC) is computed using the elements of the request and is sent to the authorization header.
+2) **MAC:** A cryptographic Message Authentication Code (MAC) is computed using the elements of the request and is sent to the authorization header.
 Upon receiving the request, the MAC is then compared and computed by the resource owner.

 **Concepts of accessing protected resource:**